ryanatkn/cosmicplayground/README.md

   the visual quality is better on the website but it's not mobile friendly.
 - [Starlit Hammock](https://www.cosmicplayground.org/#starlit-hammock)
-  invites you to sit back and soak in the staggering beauty of space as it slowly surveys the skies, or zoom and pan around to explore on your own.
+  invites you to sit back and soak in the staggering beauty of space as it slowly surveys the skies.
+  Zoom and pan around to explore on your own—try to spot your atoms' cousins!
   It displays images from Hubble, [spacetelescope.org](https://www.spacetelescope.org/about/).
-  Why?
-For me mostly vibes.
-Looks nice on an idle screen.
+  Try it on an idle screen but be mindful of the power usage. :]
-  - Safari users: Starlit Hammock uses the modern image format webp instead of jpg, which means it only works on iOS 14 and macOS Big Sur or later
+  - Safari users: Starlit Hammock uses the modern image format webp instead of jpg, which means it only works on iOS 14 & macOS Big Sur or later
 - Two tools for understanding
   [the easing functions in Svelte](https://svelte.dev/docs#svelte_easing):
   - [Easing Function Visualizations](https://www.cosmicplayground.org/#easings-1)